swcarpentry-ja/carpentries-coc/topic_folders/policies/privacy.md

 Access will be limited to The Carpentries staff and Authorized administrators.

-## Section I: Workshop Participants
+## Section 1: Workshop Participants
 Workshop participants include Learners, Helpers and Hosts

 #### What information do we obtain?